Clinical Training Opportunities

 - There are some opportunities to be involved with Children’s Supportive Care team/Palliative Care, which can include consultation work with children with terminal illness and their families.

-- Interns are also able to work within the Gender Equality Psychiatry Clinic, which serves transgender and gender expansive youth and their families through a gender-affirming model.
+- Interns are also able to work within the Gender Equality Psychiatry Clinic.
 Interns can work with faculty to conduct initial assessments and may have the opportunity for short-term individual outpatient therapy cases.

 Child Psychiatry Inpatient Unit: Treatment.
 This is a major rotation for the Clinical-Child Pediatric intern, CIDD intern. and the TEACCH intern, who will spend 2.5 to 3 days a week for a 4-month rotation with this service.
 The Child Inpatient Unit provides services to children (5 through l2) and adolescents who have severe neuropsychiatric illnesses, and their families.
 Services include intensive diagnostic evaluation and treatment consisting of individual sessions with the children, treatment planning, ward milieu, medication management, and work with the parents and community agencies.
 The medical team often asks the psychology intern for additional assistance regarding diagnostic clarification for patients with complex presentations, particularly utilizing the psychology intern’s strengths and conceptual abilities.